mohamed-m4gdy/Storefront-Backend/README.md

   }
   - for more details check config file in utils folder
   ```
-- install db-migrate globally by running npm install -g db-migrate
+## install db-migrate globally by running npm install -g db-migrate
-- if you are on windows run [npm run migration:run] to create the database tables
+## if you are on windows run [npm run migration:run] to create the database tables
-- run db-migrate up to create the database tables
+## run db-migrate up to create the database tables
---if you are on mac change the test script in package.json to this export NODE_ENV=test && db-migrate up --env test && tsc && jasmine && db-migrate reset
+## if you are on mac change the test script in package.json to this export NODE_ENV=test && db-migrate up --env test && tsc && jasmine && db-migrate reset

-- run npm run dev to start the development server
+# run npm run dev to start the development server
 ## API Endpoints

 #### Products
-- Index: [token required]: '/products' [GET]
+- Index '/products' [GET]
-- Show: [token required]:[product id] '/products/:id' [GET]
+- Show [product id] '/products/:id' [GET]
 - Create [token required]: '/products' [POST] request must contains the following:
  ```
   {